New York — Amazon.com will begin shipping Kindle 2, the second generation of its 2-year-old electronic book reader, on Feb. 24.

 Amazon said the updated device features improved ergonomics, navigation, display, storage capacity and battery life, while maintaining subscription-free wireless access to Sprint’s 3G data network and a $359 price point

 What truly distinguishes it from the original Kindle, which debuted in November 2007, is a text-to-speech feature and the ability to synchronize with its predecessor.
 Going forward, Kindle 2 will also sync with a range of mobile devices that are believed to include cellphones, although Amazon wouldn’t elaborate on its plans.

 As was widely rumored, the product was introduced this morning at The Morgan Library, here, by Amazon.com founder/CEO Jeff Bezos.
-He was joined onstage by author Stephen King, who read excerpts from “Ur,” his new novel that will be initially released exclusively for Kindle.
+He was joined onstage by author Stephen King, who read excerpts from “Ur,” his new novella that was released exclusively for Kindle.

 The device itself has the same height, length and weight as its predecessor, but its width was cut in half to 0.36 inches, making it easier to hold.
 Other ergonomic improvements include a toggle, rather than the original scroll wheel, that permits navigation along horizontal, vertical and diagonal axis; repositioned control buttons, to avoid unintentional page turns; 2GB of internal storage vs. the original’s 256MB; and a 25 percent boost in battery life.